justinjiajia/cloud_security/labs/lab_7_new.md

 A banner appears briefly, and then the AWS Config Dashboard displays.

-You should also receive several email notifications with the titles starting with *[AWS Config:us-east-1] AWS::EC2::SecurityGroup*.
+You should also receive multiple email notifications with the titles starting with *[AWS Config:us-east-1] AWS::EC2::SecurityGroup*.
 They corresponds to configuration changes captured by the AWS Config recorder about the monitored resources, and were sent through the SNS topic.

 2. In the left navigation pane, choose *Resources* to review the resource inventory that AWS Config is currently recording.